 Don’t worry, you don’t have to get out the label-maker or invest in super-pricey vessels to be your best culinary self.
 For Donenfeld, kitchen organization is all about considering what you actually need and making your space a place where you’ll want to spend time cooking.
-Here she explains exactly how to transform your kitchen into a fun (and functional!) space.
+Here, she explains exactly how to transform your kitchen into a fun (and functional!) spot.

 Do: Think in Terms of Zones

 When I go into any kitchen, I think in terms of function: You should have a prep zone, a cooking zone, a serving zone, and a cleaning zone.
 Your prep space is for your knives, cutting boards, peeler, mandoline, blender—anything that you’re utilizing for raw ingredients.
 And then your cooking zone is for your pots, pans, and casserole dishes.
 Your serving zone is for all of your plates and glasses.
 The cleaning zone is where you keep kitchen towels, cleaning solutions, and spray bottles.